REGION: Southern Patagonia

 Day 2: Tour Torres del Paine National Park & Navigation Grey Glacier

 After breakfast we’ll depart from your hotel in Puerto Natales to enjoy this photographic journey into the Torres del Paine National Park, and allow you to marvel at the beauty of its topography and its abundant flora and fauna.
+This National park is also part of the Route of Parks of Patagonia.
 Some of the attractions that you will visit will be Laguna Amarga area where you can see the peaks of the Torres del Paine, and also you will visit Cuernos del Paine lookout, Salto Grande, Pehoe lake, Nordenskjöld lake, Mirador Cerro Condor, The Administration office of Conaf, where there is a magnificent model of this World Biosphere Reserve and Grey lake with its wonderful floating icebergs in the lake.

 Then back to Puerto Natales and your hotel.
 End of our services for the day.

-Note: Glacier Gray navigation requires a minimum of 8 passengers in total and can be canceled if minimum is not met or for safety, depending on weather conditions.
+Note: Glacier Gray navigation requires a minimum of passengers and can be canceled if minimum is not met or for safety, depending on weather conditions.
+Dinner and accomodation in Puerto Natales.

 Day 3: Tour Bernardo O’Higgins National Park & Navigation Serrano & Balmaceda Glaciers

-Once on board one of our two ships, the Orca catamaran or the Tonina long boat, we will start our trip by navigating along the Señoret Canal towards Mount Balmaceda on a northwest bearing while you enjoy an on-board breakfast service.
+Once on board of our catamaran, we will start our trip by navigating along the Señoret Canal towards Mount Balmaceda on a northwest bearing while you enjoy an on-board breakfast service.
+Bernardo O’Higgins is Chile’s largest park––and one of the largest in the world.
+Around a quarter of the park lies in the Aysén region, with the rest in Magallanes.
+This National park is also part of the Route of Parks of Patagonia.

 Our first point of interest will be the Heritage Building (usually referred to in Spanish as Monumento Histórico Nacional), and also known as Frigorífico Bories, a slaughterhouse and reefer store set up in 1913 by the Sociedad Explotadora Tierra del Fuego farming company.
 It was in operation for over 60 years and became the main cattle and sheep slaughterhouse / meat processing center of its kind in the area.
 Its noteworthy aspects are its brick-and-mortar industrial buildings whose architectural features are rated as post English Victorian style.